 Subcontractors in a project bid for different jobs, and you, therefore, need to dig through the proposals and see what is included and what is not.
 Sometimes subcontractors may miss part of their scope or omit it altogether.

-After skimming through the bids, you can then choose the best offer for the project.
+After skimming through the bids, you can choose the project’s best offer.
 Checking other proposals is an excellent way to counter-check subcontractors’ work and ensure they do not overquote the price.

 6. CHECK YOUR FORMULAS

 Nothing is more embarrassing than preparing a reasonable cost estimate yet riddled with mathematical errors.
 Check formulas on the spreadsheet or software before submitting your bids.
-The minor errors in calculation can accumulate into huge sums and ruin the entire estimation process.
+Minor errors in calculation can accumulate into huge sums and ruin the entire estimation process.

 How To Estimate Construction Costs?

 Estimating construction costs is one of the most important yet neglected stages in construction.
 It is time-consuming, and the myriad of activities involved in construction leads many to neglect the exercise.